 The Grand Cru Coffee booklet by Stumptown Coffee Roasters

 I really am fortunate to live in Seattle.
 Most people will never get the opportunity to try these amazing coffees.
 To be able to try them walking distance from my house is a great thing.
-If you are in Seattle on a Monday at 3 PM, head the the 12th Ave location and walk downstairs.
+If you are in Seattle on a Monday at 3 PM, head to the 12th Ave location and walk downstairs.
 Some of the best coffees in the world are waiting for you.

 Stumptown Coffee Roasters – Official website.